ArminKleinert/NeonLyra/core_functions.md

   Pure?
 Yes

   Parallel map.
 Like pmap', but returns values, not delays.
   Please do not use this yet.
-The current implementation is hopelessly broken
+  FIXME: The current implementation is hopelessly broken.
 ```
 ### Function: `pmap'`
 ```